the-write-one/datadog-quickstart/QuickStart.md

 ### Custom Agent check that submits a specifc random metric

-1. Create Python code for the Agent check
+1. We create Python code for the Agent check

 `/etc/datadog-agent/checks.d/my_check.py`:
 ```